Vision & Mission

 When it came time for choosing a name, they started by considering, “If I was a youth, where would I want to tell people I was headed?”
-There’s a youth hub in Los Angeles called “My Friend’s Place”; we loved the idea of kids being able to say something casual about where they were headed.
+There’s a youth hub in Los Angeles called “My Friend’s Place”; they loved the idea of kids being able to say something casual about where they were headed.
 They started by throwing around last names and found that Mackie just happened to have a great sound to it.
 It also just happens to be Bobbi-Rhea’s last name; so, it seemed that it just kind of a fit.
-Little did we know when we named it, that God was about to really make the Mackie’s home the beginning of it all.
+Little did they know when they named it, that God was about to really make the Mackie’s home the beginning of it all.
 Over the next 2 years, God brought a single mom in dire straits and an infant baby girl to the Mackie family.
 This became the training ground for everyone, as they had the privilege of watching God transform two families as they walked side by side.

 The Barista Skills program was the first job skill program that Mackie’s Place offered.
 With access to a full commercial coffee shop in our building, youth are able to learn professional barista skills such as making specialty drinks, cleaning and maintaining our espresso machine, and serving customers.
 The Barista Skills program equips youth with the skills necessary for obtaining employment in other coffee shops in our community.

-The Entrepreneurship Program began as a small youth-led business called e.SCENT.ials by Mackie’s, which makes handmade natural bath and beauty products.
+The Entrepreneurship Program began as a small youth-centred business called e.SCENT.ials by Mackie’s, which makes handmade natural bath and beauty products.
 In this program, youth learn valuable business skills such as product creation, marketing, and finances.
 The Entrepreneurship program equips youth with a wide variety of skills that can be applied to employment in retail, business, marketing, and beyond.

 The Cleaning Crew is the latest addition to our job skills programs!
 In this program, youth work together to clean and maintain our facilities.
 Being a part of the Cleaning Crew equips youth with valuable employment skills such as attention-to-detail, commitment, and time-management, and opens doors to further their abilities in other job skills programs.